easybird/easybird.be/src/pages/remote-developer.md

 Tim described those 3 (+ a 4th one about automation) as [DEAL](http://www.hyperink.com/Deal-The-Main-Takeaway-For-The-4Hour-Workweek-b1236a12) - Definition, Elimination, Automation and Liberation.
 The key lesson of his book.
 But he also gives you some tips along the way.
 A very important one that I also took on my journey is to always reflect about what you don't want in your life.
 The reason is simple: what you don't do determines what you can do.

-#####

-What I don't want anymore
+# What I don't want anymore

 Throughout my career, I've always tried to ban overhead, I have always tried to determine what I didn't want anymore.

-######

-######

-In the beginning of my career
+## In the beginning of my career

 * Taking the same train everyday, to be at the same desk, to do the same work without seeing a lot of results
 * Attending meetings without conclusion, action points, decisions made
 * Emailing (the cc madness) can really get out of hand and become counterproductive
 * Maintaining insanely complex archaic applications - due to their very bad architecture

+### What I have learned

-==\> Conclusion: My first job earned good money, offered a lot of days off..but I saw a lot of older colleagues who were trapped in their "golden cage".
+My first job earned good money, offered a lot of days off..but I saw a lot of older colleagues who were trapped in their "golden cage".
 They didn't find any challenge in their daily job but they were always very busy due to the overhead with meetings and emails, so they didn't have the time to learn new skills or technologies..
 Why did they stay?
 Well, they were trapped: most of them didn't want to leave because they earned good money and had a lot of holidays.
 But those who wanted change, couldn't find a company who was willing to offer the same benefits to someone who wasn't following the market and latest technologies anymore.
 They worked hard, but the experience they accumulated was useless outside of their company (a financial institution by the way).

 It was clear to me: this was not what I wanted, I wanted challenges, I wanted to learn new things and I became frustrated due to the things mentioned above.
 So I changed to a job with more challenge, but less money, more traffic and more hours..

-######

-######

-As a consultant for a Fortune 500 company
+## As a consultant for a Fortune 500 company

 * Being in traffic in the morning, being in traffic in the evening
 * Being an analyst in a waterfall system: After puzzling out all the tricky parts, somebody else - without the complete picture - had all the fun and could actually implement the application and make things work!
 On top of that, in stead of asking you questions and reading your documents thoroughly - they start their thinking process all over - which I find normal by the way
 * Working for a company which asks a lot of money for your work and seeing freelancers doing the same work and earning that money all for themselves
 * Not being free at choosing your own clients and projects.
 Because the company always has to decide for your which is the best opportunity: They decide whether this time they will choose for the project with the most interesting content for their employee, or the project with the most revenue for the company.
 Sometimes this may conflict.

+### Conclusion

-==\> Conclusion: After learning a lot, after receiving a lot of great opportunities, meeting some fantastic people, the time was right to leave my position as a consultant, and to try to explore the world on my own, as a freelancer!
+After learning a lot, after receiving a lot of great opportunities, meeting some fantastic people, the time was right to leave my position as a consultant, and to try to explore the world on my own, as a freelancer!

-######

-######

-As a freelancer in several great companies
+## As a freelancer in several great companies

 I really love this job, not much to say about it.
 I like the fact that I can work with companies who are constantly exploring new technologies and methodologies ; choose my own projects; negotiate my own rate.
 It gives me a certain freedom.